CNN President Jeff Zucker resigns, citing undisclosed relationship with colleague

-“I certainly wish my tenure here had ended differently,” he wrote.
+“I certainly wish my tenure here had ended differently,” Zucker wrote.
 “But it was an amazing run.
 And I loved every minute of it.”

 The decision stems from Zucker’s relationship with Allison Gollust, the executive vice president and chief marketing officer for CNN Worldwide.
-The two worked together during their time at NBC.

 Gollust released a statement about Zucker’s resignation on Wednesday.
 “Jeff and I have been close friends and professional partners for over 20 years," she said.
 “Recently, our relationship changed during COVID.
 I regret that we didn’t disclose it at the right time.”